Tara78/KunskapKontrol1--Tara-Hassani/README.md

 I create a button by using createElement and the used appendChild to show the button and then used textContent .

-Using conditionalStatement (if, else) for being visable  ul.
+Using conditionalStatement (if, else) statment for being visable  ul.
 Means that the ul would be viable by clicking the button once and with the next click the ul disappear.